Pandora-Protocol/pandora-protocol-kad-reference/README.md

 8. **Sybil-Protect**.
 Extends Contact Spartacus by requiring a "nonce" generated and signed by someone to avoid spams and sybil attacks.
 A beacon can be used later on to establish the forgers of the sybil protect.

-9. **Contact-Relay**.
+9. **Contact-Rendezvous**.
 It allows reverse connection for Backbone nodes that support **Node-WebSocket** servers and WebRTC signaling.

 10. **Node-WebRTC**.
-It allows WebRTC connections for Browsers and Backbone Nodes. **Contact-Relay** is required for the signaling process.
+It allows WebRTC connections for Browsers and Backbone Nodes. **Contact-Rendezvous** is required for the signaling process.

 TO DOs: